 You can choose to use one image for your ad or use a Carousel Ad.
 Carousel Ads permit you to use up to 10 images.
 All Contractor Marketing suggests you create 6 versions of your ad’s graphic and also choose the 1 graphic per ad option.
 Then, Facebook can do a test run on each of these ads.
 After 24 to 36 hours, you’ll be able to see which graphic performs best.

 If you don’t have high-quality/high-resolution images to use for your ad, don’t worry.
 Facebook has stock images you can use for free.
+Just one of the social media ad solutions you need.

 Step 7: Add Your Text and Preview the Ad